8r14z/coding-interview-prep/MyNote.md

 - Unweighted: BFS
 - Weighted:
     - no cycle: DAG
-    - no negative cycle: Dijkstra
+    - no negative weight and no negative cycle: Dijkstra
-    - negative cycle: Bellmen-Ford
+    - negative weight or negative cycle: Bellmen-Ford